Zsofia-Radai/gym-rat/README.md

 ## Current Test Coverage

-The project uses Vitest and Testing Library.
-It currently includes a smoke test that verifies the app renders successfully.
-The next useful testing step would be adding interaction tests for:
+The project uses Vitest and Testing Library for user-focused workflow tests.
+The current test suite covers:

+- rendering the GymRat home screen
+- showing the empty Templates state
+- navigating to the Sessions tab
+- showing the empty Sessions state
-- creating a template
+- creating a workout template through the UI
+- displaying the saved template and success toast
+- validating required template form fields

+The next useful testing step would be adding workflow tests for:

-- editing a template
+- editing an existing template
-- starting a workout session
+- starting a workout session from a template
-- completing sets
+- completing sets during a live session
-- saving a session
+- saving a completed session
+- opening a saved session detail page
 - deleting templates and sessions

 ## Future Improvements